boschglobal/dse.fmi/doc/content/apis/fmi/fmu/index.md

 : The number of value references to set.

 value (fmi2Real[])
 : Storage for the values to be set.

 ### Returns

+fmi2OK (fmi2Status)
+: The requested variables have been set (where available).

+## fmi2SetString

+Set values for the provided list of value references and values.
+String/Binary variables are always appended to the ModelC Binary Signal.

+> Note: If several variables are indexed against the same ModelC Binary Signal, for instance in a Bus Topology, then each variable will be appended to that ModelC Binary Signal.

+### Parameters

+c (fmi2Component*)
+: An FmuInstanceData object representing an instance of this FMU.

+vr (fmi2ValueReference[])
+: List of value references to set.

+nvr (int)
+: The number of value references to set.

+value (fmi2String[])
+: Storage for the values to be set.

+### Returns